zuozhenggh/learning-library/data-management-library/database-consolidation/zdm/logical-online/migration/migration.md

     </copy>
     ```

 3. You will be prompted for different passwords for different components.
-As you remember, for the purpose of this lab and for your convenience, we set all the passwords to __WELcome##1234__, please copy this an enter it for every prompt:
+As you remember, for the purpose of this lab and for your convenience, we set all the passwords to __WELcome##1234__, please copy this an enter it for every prompt, except for the Token prompt, for the Token prompt please enter the Token you created and saved before:

     ```
     <copy>